 Girvan (Old) closed to goods due to poor condition of bridge.

-SEALINK stock withdrawn and broken up at the Springburn works, replaced with other stock.
+'SEALINK' stock withdrawn and broken up at the St Rollox Works at Springburn, replaced with other stock.

 Class 156 Sprinters introduced on line.